firebase/firebase-ios-sdk/GoogleUtilities/AppDelegateSwizzler/README.md

 ```

 If you need to swizzle these methods you can call
-`[GULAppDelegateSwizzler proxyOriginalDelegateRemoteNotificationMethods]`.
+`[GULAppDelegateSwizzler proxyOriginalDelegateIncludingAPNSMethods]`.
 The method can be safely
 called instead or after `[GULAppDelegateSwizzler proxyOriginalDelegate]`.

 ## Disabling App Delegate Swizzling by App Developers